The Southeast Asia Treaty Organisation

 A History of the Manila Pact and the Southeast Asia Treaty Organisation (SEATO) from its establishment in 1954 until its dissolution in 1977.

-A groundbreaking reference on a key element of the United States’ Cold War strategy in Asia, that will be a valuable resource to scholars of twentieth century diplomatic history.
+A groundbreaking reference on a key element of the United States’ Cold War strategy in Asia, which will be a valuable resource to scholars of twentieth century diplomatic history.

 1: Two approaches to managing regional security 2: The Establishment of SEATO 3: The ‘Teething’ Years 4: The Laotian Crisis 5: Interlude 6: Vietnam 7: The Slow End of SEATO